Admissions

 Description and Duties of the Position

-At the direction of the Medical Physics Residency Director and the Research Mentor, the candidate will participate in medical physics research activities from the start of the appointment (no later than 5/1/2024) until 06/30/2025.
+At the direction of the Therapeutic Medical Physics Residency Director and the Research Mentor, the candidate will participate in medical physics research activities from the start of the appointment (no later than 5/31/2025) until 06/30/2026.
 Research activities will be designated by the Research Mentor.

-During the subsequent two years of the appointment (7/1/2025-6/30/2027), the candidate will work under the supervision of the Medical Physics Residency Directors, participating in clinical subjects pertinent to radiation oncology physics, including megavoltage photon and electron therapy, CT simulation, 2D and 3D computerized dose planning, intensity-modulated radiation therapy, treatment aids, calibration and periodic QA of therapy equipment, interstitial and intracavitary brachytherapy procedures, radiopharmaceutical therapy, radiation safety procedures, special procedures (TBI, TSE, SBRT, radiosurgery, etc.) and proton therapy.
+During the subsequent two years of the appointment (7/1/2026-6/30/2028), the candidate will work under the supervision of the Medical Physics Residency Directors, participating in clinical rotations pertinent to radiation oncology physics, including: megavoltage photon and electron therapy, CT simulation, 2D and 3D computerized dose planning, intensity-modulated radiation therapy planning, periodic QA of therapy equipment, patient treatment QA, interstitial and intracavitary brachytherapy procedures, radiopharmaceutical therapy, radiation safety procedures, special procedures (TBI, TSE, SBRT, radiosurgery, etc.) and proton therapy.
 The resident will also assist in the implementation of new treatment infrastructure (linear accelerator and treatment planning system commissioning, etc.).
 Proficiency in all areas of radiation oncology physics including photon, electron, and proton beam modalities is expected to be achieved.
 Though medical physicists work behind the scenes, their role is crucial in optimizing radiation treatment for each patient and managing equipment to ensure it meets and exceeds specifications.
 Services provided by the resident contribute an essential part of an interdisciplinary team in managing the treatment and diagnosis of cancer using physics principles.
+The objective of the program is to train future medical physicists who have an interest in pursuing academic career path and leading the innovative research and development in medical physics to a level of competency which will allow the trainee to complete the American Board of Radiology Certification in the specialty of Therapeutic Medical Physics.

 Requirements for the Position